 Identify Your Gaps

 Be sure to identify and acknowledge the gaps or “threats” that are most likely to prevent your team from meeting quota.
 Below are some common gaps that you will want to acknowledge and prepare for how you and your team will overcome.

 Lack of Qualified Sales Leads

 The biggest and most common gap for sales managers is lack of sales leads.
 More specifically, lack of qualified sales leads.
-If you have a marketing team, sit down with them and game plan around what marketing and demand generation campaigns will fill the top of your sales funnel.
+If you have a marketing team, sit down with them and game plan around what your lead nurturing plan to fill the top of your sales funnel.
 You need to get a good sense of how many leads will come from marketing and what percentage of them will actually convert to becoming a qualified lead and continue to move down the funnel.

 Motivation and Morale

 When rolling out your new quota you can also roll out a competition to get the team off to a strong (and fun) start.
 Research from Aberdeen Group revealed that 31% more first-year reps achieved quota when supported with game mechanics.
 If implemented correctly, gamification educates, influences, and rewards the desired sales behavior of a sales organization.
 I suggest you roll out a Q1 contest that is team oriented.
 Team oriented goals will encourage collaboration which encourages sales teams to work with each other instead of against each other.
 Just be sure to incorporate metrics and a leader board to track performance.